Kong/kong/DEVELOPER.md

 ### Virtual Box setup

-You will need to setup port forwarding on VirtualBox in order to be able to ssh into the box.
-This can be done by:
+You will need to setup port forwarding on VirtualBox to be able to ssh into the box which can be done as follows:

 1. Select the virtual machine you want to use and click "Settings"
 1. Click "Network" tab